Omega Institute for Holistic Studies

 Omega Center for Sustainable Living (OCSL) at Rhinebeck, New York.

 Ram Dass Library, at Omega Institute, Rhinebeck, New York.

 Sanctuary (meditation hall) at Omega Institute, Rhinebeck, New York.

 Pema Chodron at the Omega Institute, May 2007.

 Omega Institute for Holistic Studies is a non-profit educational retreat center located in Rhinebeck, New York.
 Founded in 1977 by Elizabeth Lesser and Stephan Rechtschaffen, inspired by Sufi mystic, Pir Vilayat Inayat Khan and his ecumenical spirituality, today it offers classes to over 25,000 people a year, at the 190 acre campus.

 The institute's stated mission is to "provide hope and healing for individuals and society through innovative educational experiences that awaken the best in the human spirit".
 Omega’s workshops, conferences, and retreats aim to create dialogues on the integration of modern medicine and natural healing; connect science, spirituality, and creativity; and build the groundwork for new traditions and lifestyles.

 History

 In 1977, co-founders Stephan Rechtschaffen, author of Timeshifting, and Elizabeth Lesser, author of The Seeker’s Guide and New York Times best-selling Broken Open, were inspired to create the Omega Institute by scholar and Eastern meditation teacher, Pir Vilayat Inayat Khan.
 The name “Omega” came from the teachings of Pierre Teilhard de Chardin, a 20th-century French philosopher and Jesuit priest who used the term “Omega Point” to describe the peak of unity and integration toward which all life is evolving.
-First established while Lesser and Rechtschaffen were staying at New Lebanon Shaker Village, the center found a new home in 1980, moving to land that once housed the Sholem Aleichem Folk Institute's Camp Boiberick, in the Hudson River Valley.
+First established while Lesser and Rechtschaffen were staying at New Lebanon Shaker Village / The Abode of the Message, the center found a new home in 1980, moving to land that once housed the Sholem Aleichem Folk Institute's Camp Boiberick, in the Hudson River Valley.

 Omega Institute began its programming with several workshops and now holds more than 300 workshops in Rhinebeck, New York City, Costa Rica, and California.